Simeon Monument: Dilapidation and renovation

-In 1956 the monument was Grade II listed.
+In 1957 the monument was Grade II listed.
 By this time, the structure was severely dilapidated, and described as "effectively ruined".
 In 1965 responsibility for the monument was transferred to Reading Borough Council.
-In 1971 the baskets of flowers hanging from the disused lamp brackets were removed, and electric light bulbs in mock gas lamps installed, while in the mid-1970s the market itself was relocated across the town centre to Hosier Street, near its original site prior to its relocation to Market Place in the twelfth century.
+In 1971 the baskets of flowers hanging from the disused lamp brackets were removed, and electric light bulbs in mock gas lamps installed, while in the mid-1970s the market itself was relocated across the town centre to Hosier Street, near its original site prior to its relocation to Market Place in the 12th century.
 In 1981 the car park was closed, and in 1985 wheelchair-accessible toilets were erected next to the entrance to the underground toilets, clad in Portland stone to blend in with the Simeon Monument.
-By this time, the Monument was dilapidated and had survived demolition mainly through lobbying by admirers of Soane; a 2003 profile of the structure in the Daily Telegraph described this "strange, tripodal stalk of limestone" as "a rather clumsy bit of masonry, revered by Soane fans, ignored by everyone else".
+By this time, the monument was dilapidated and had survived demolition mainly through lobbying by admirers of Soane; a 2003 profile of the structure in the Daily Telegraph described this "strange, tripodal stalk of limestone" as "a rather clumsy bit of masonry, revered by Soane fans, ignored by everyone else".

-Although Soane's designs had become unpopular in the late nineteenth and early twentieth centuries, and most of his buildings had been demolished or significantly altered, following his championing by Nikolaus Pevsner from the 1950s onwards attitudes began to slowly change.
-In 2005, following pressure from the Soane Monuments Trust, Reading Council agreed to landscape Market Place, removing the now-disused toilets and their airshaft and other structures surrounding the obelisk, and commissioning Julian Harrap to restore the monument itself.
+Although Soane's designs had become unpopular in the late 19th and early 20th centuries, and most of his buildings had been demolished or significantly altered, following his championing by Nikolaus Pevsner from the 1950s onwards attitudes began to slowly change.
+In 2005 following pressure from the Soane Monuments Trust, Reading Council agreed to landscape Market Place, removing the now-disused toilets and their airshaft and other structures surrounding the obelisk, and commissioning Julian Harrap to restore the monument itself.
 Following works costing a total of approximately £60,000 (£15,000 of which was provided by the Soane Monument Trust), the renovated monument was unveiled on 18 December 2007.
 By this time, the monument was the last surviving structure in Reading to have been designed by Soane.